Kaleb Konley: Total Nonstop Action Wrestling / Impact Wrestling (2016–2022)

 In April 2016, Konley made his Total Nonstop Action Wrestling (TNA) debut at Impact tapings, facing both Eddie Edwards and DJZ in losing efforts for Xplosion.
 On April 29, TNA officially announced Konley's signing to the company.
 Konley would make his last appearance as a contracted wrestler at One Night Only: X-Travaganza, where Konley once again faced off against Edwards in a losing effort.
 In March 2017, Burnett began working under a mask as the newest incarnation of the Suicide character.

 On August 17, 2017, at Destination X: Impact, Konley would interfere on behalf of Trevor Lee in the X Division Championship match against Sonjay Dutt, forming an alliance and turning heel in the process.
 In the coming weeks, Konley would go on to change his attire to simple black trunks, mirroring Trevor Lee's look.
 On the October 5 episode of Impact!, Konley, Lee and Andrew Everett would face Sonjay Dutt, Petey Williams, and Matt Sydal in a losing effort in a six-man tag team match.
 On January 1, 2019, Trevor Lee left Impact Wrestling, disbanding the team.
 On January 26, 2019, his profile was moved to the alumni section.
 On March 1, 2019, Konley announced on his Twitter that he had officially become a free agent.

 On the September 8, 2020, episode of Impact, Konley made his return to Impact under the name Kaleb with a K debuting a new gimmick of Tenille Dashwood's personal photographer.
 On April 14, 2022, Konley announced his departure from Impact Wrestling.

 Personal life

 Burnett was formerly in a relationship with fellow professional wrestlers Shannon Spruill (best known as Daffney) and Kris Statlander.
 Burnett and Spurill's relationship was explored in a 2025 episode of Dark Side of the Ring.

-Burnett is a current resident of Charlotte, North Carolina, having moved there in 2007.
+Burnett is a resident of Charlotte, North Carolina, having moved there in 2007.
 Burnett has two dogs named Harlot and Saul.
 Additionally, Burnett also shared a bearded dragon named Boots with Stadtlander.